HagOrMan/Piraten-Kapern/logbook.md

 2023-01-24 | Moved rolling multiple dice method to dice class rather than main class.
 2023-01-25 | Created Strategies class to implement the random reroll strategy for one turn.
 2023-01-25 | Created Games class to control the overall number of games and each individual game.
-2023-01-25 | Began working on trace, changing println to trace statements.
+2023-01-25 | Changed all println and printf to logger statements, except for the final win percentage print.